hapijs/hapi/API.md

 Default value: none.

-Sets a query parameters parser method using the signature `function(searchParams)` where:
+Sets a query parameters parser method using the signature `function(query)` where:

 - `query` - an object containing the incoming [`request.query`](#request.query) parameters.
 - the method must return an object where each key is a parameter and matching value is the